China is key to saving the planet from climate change. But it can’t quit coal.

 “Climate change is coming closer and closer to our lives,” he said, reflecting on deadly floods in central China, hotter temperatures across the country and abnormally heavy rains in the typically dry north.

-Ahead of a crucial climate summit in Glasgow in November, all eyes are on China.
+Ahead of a crucial climate summit in Glasgow, Scotland, in November, all eyes are on China.
 As the world’s largest carbon emitter, home to 1.4 billion people and a still-expanding economy, China’s strategy for cutting emissions could be the most important factor in whether countries are able to prevent irreversible and catastrophic damage to the Earth.

 The Chinese leadership has pledged to reach peak emissions before 2030 and achieve carbon neutrality by 2060.
 But it must balance competing priorities, including overhauling an entrenched economic model reliant on heavy industry and managing growth in a pandemic.
 Authorities must also demonstrate to the Chinese public that drastic moves to curb emissions are in the interest of the country and not the result of pressure from the West, especially the United States.